How to Implement Jira Work Sync For Smooth Collaborations Between Teams

 • Creating a plan for integration could take time in massive bureaucracies.

-• Issues could get stuck in the queue during important migration scenarios.
+• Work items could get stuck in the queue during important migration scenarios.

 • The synchronization tool could be too complex and expensive for your organization.

-• Your in-house team might lack the expertise to set up and manage the Jira issue sync.
+• Your in-house team might lack the expertise to set up and manage the Jira work sync.

-Here are best practices for a successful Jira instance integration:
+Here are the best practices for a successful Jira instance integration:

 • Choose the right sync tool: You can build or buy Jira sync tools, depending on your budget, the project’s urgency, and your team’s capability.
 If you need a Jira to Jira integration solution that supports both custom and default mappings, choose Exalate